Starcounter/Starcounter.Linq/README.md

 # Starcounter.Linq

-Starcounter.Linq v2 is a LINQ to SQL Provider for Starcounter 2.4.
+Starcounter.Linq v3 is a LINQ to SQL Provider for Starcounter.Nova.
 It uses standard LINQ syntax for queries.

 It is available for downloading as [Starcounter.Linq](https://www.nuget.org/packages/Starcounter.Linq/) NuGet package.

 ## Requirements

-Requires Starcounter version 2.4 or later and .NET Framework 4.6.1.
+Requires Starcounter.Nova or later and .NET Core 2.0.

 ## How to use